Kotlin/kotlinx-kover/README.md

 kotlinx.kover.api.JacocoTool("0.8.8")
 ```

-## Kover single-project tasks
-Tasks that are created for a project where the Kover plugin is applied:
-- `koverHtmlReport` - Generates code coverage HTML report for all enabled test tasks in the project.
-- `koverXmlReport` - Generates code coverage XML report for all enabled test tasks in the project.
-- `koverReport` - Executes both `koverXmlReport` and `koverHtmlReport` tasks.
-- `koverVerify` - Verifies code coverage metrics of the project based on configured rules.
-Always is executed before `check` task.

-## Kover merged tasks
-Tasks that are created for project where the Kover plugin is applied and merged reports are enabled:
-- `koverMergedHtmlReport` - Generates code coverage HTML report for all enabled test tasks in all projects.
-- `koverMergedXmlReport` - Generates code coverage XML report for all enabled test tasks in all projects.
-- `koverMergedReport` - Executes both `koverMergedXmlReport` and `koverMergedHtmlReport` tasks.
-- `koverMergedVerify` - Verifies code coverage metrics of all projects based on specified rules.
-Always executes before `check` task.

 ### Example of configuring Android application

 Example of configuring test task for build type `debug` in Android:

 <details open>
 <summary>Kotlin</summary>

 `build.gradle.kts` (Project)

 ```kotlin
 buildscript {
     // ...